reearth/changelog-action/README.md

   defaultChangelog?: string;
   // Mustache template for a version title versionTemplate?: string;
-  // Mustache template for a group title groupTemplate?: string;
+  // Mustache template for a scope title scopeTemplate?: string;
   // Mustache template for a prefix title prefixTemplate?: string;
   // Mustache template for a commit